paulwhellinger/capstone/README.md

 The average calories burned in our data set then falls within healthy ranges for men, but outside healthy ranges for women.
 The CDC also recommends 10000 steps daily for all adults.
 We can definitely say that the average steps taken by the participants fall short of the recommended amount.
 The combination of fewer steps on average and a higher average of calories burned could mean that the average participant in this survey is overweight, but without data on the participants age and gender we can't know for certain.

-Factoring in the information about the particpants' weights, we see that the average weight is 158lb with an average BMI of 25 (overweight).
+Among participants who logged weight data, the average weight is 158 lbs, with an average BMI of 25, which falls in the overweight category.
 We found in our analysis before that only 8 individuals out of the 30 total marked down information about their weight.
 This means that it would be more accurate to say that the individuals who tracked their weight were on average over-weight.
 #